-For anyone not familiar with that story, here's a brief run down: Kuciak was a young journalist working on a series of stories to expose connections between Slovak (and even Italian) mafia, prominent local businessmen, and Slovak politicians and judges.
+For anyone not familiar with that horrific story, here's a brief run down: Kuciak was a young journalist working on a series of stories to expose connections between Slovak (and even Italian) mafia, prominent local businessmen, and Slovak politicians and judges.
 He'd made some quite damning discoveries, but as he was zeroing in on Kočner, Kočner threatened Kuciak over the phone, and not long after, a hit man came around to Kuciak's place one night and killed him and his fiancee.

 I don't have the time or space to give you the full story on Kočner, but he has loomed large in the world of organized and financial crime in Slovakia since the end of communism, and according to Slovak media, he has been involved in or somehow connected to far too much shady stuff to list, yet he always manages to slither away from charges or prosecution.
 Some believe that's partly because of his alleged connections to figures in the government and the judiciary.
-(In fact, Slovakia is known for a glaring lack of organized-crime and corruption-related prosecutions, despite plenty of of charges and arrests over the years, and it's believed that widespread government-level and judiciary corruption is the reason for that.)
+(In fact, Slovakia is known for a glaring lack of organized-crime and corruption-related prosecutions, despite plenty of charges and arrests over the years, and it's believed that widespread government-level and judiciary corruption is the reason for that.)

 At any rate, the reason we couldn't go to Liviano is because Kočner and several close associates shared ownership of the company that owns the Technopol building, but the nature of their ownership is the basis of a big, messy legal case brought by several parties who say their shares in the company were stolen by an associate of Kočner's.
 The prosecutor in the case had the building seized by the state back in June this year to prevent Kočner and his associates from profiting off of the building's rent.
 But that means that the numerous commercial tenants in the building have been left in the lurch because they can't operate until the case is resolved or they relocate.
+(Why the prosecution couldn't just seize the money earned on the building, rather than shut the building down and put the tenants in jeopardy, is a perplexing mystery to me.)

 So, it's really sad that organized crime and corruption have shuttered one of our favorite restaurants.
 I really hope they can someday reopen and/or find a new home.